 The Criminal Law, in respect of public order offences, is intended to penalize the use of violence and intimidation by persons or groups against others.
 The purpose of Public Order Law is to confirm that the individuals have the right to freedom of speech and freedom of association which are well-adjusted compared to the rights of others to go about their lives unconstrained.
 Our criminal defence solicitors in London are specialized in problems concerning public order accusations, mostly involving insurrection claims or other allegations of crowd violence and can provide assistance for any individual who might deal with public order offences.

 The “Public Order Act” covers most offences concerning behavior which disturbs the order in public spaces.
 Here is a short clarification of each public order offence in the UK, that our defence solicitors in London can provide legal advice and representation for:

 - Intimidating, offensive or insulting behaviour means using threatening behavior or offensive language to scare someone.

 - Intentional harassment contains behavior, written signs, words or any other representations and the maximum punishment is six months detention.

 - Affray implicates the activities of persons causing a theoretical individual at the scene (who doesn’t need to actually be there) to be scared by the manners of the people using or intimidating violence.

 - Violent disorder applies when more than three individuals acting with common purposes use or intimidate other people with violence and harassment.

-- The riot from the “Public Order Act” regards the behaviour of more than 12 individuals with a common purpose that uses violence in public spaces.
+- The riot from the “Public Order Act” regards the behavior of more than 12 individuals with a common purpose that uses violence in public spaces.